7h3v01c3/tutorials/How to Unvault using Divi Desktop Application.md

    - Save the document using `Ctrl + S` (Windows) or `Cmd + S` (macOS).

 8. **Check UTXO Availability**:
-   - To view your UTXO count, use the following command:
+   - In the **Debug Console**, enter the following command on the command line and press Enter:
      ```bash
      getcoinavailability true
      ```